-Read "General Safety Information" section, page 3 and 4 of this manual first and then entire manual carefully.
+Read General Safety Information (page 4) first and then entire manual carefully.
 If you don't follow safety rules, the water heater will not operate properly.
 It could cause DEATH, SERIOUS BODILY INJURY AND/OR PROPERTY DAMAGE.
 This manual contains instructions for installation, operation, and maintenance of the gas-fired water heater.
 It also contains warnings throughout the manual that you must read and be aware of.
 All warnings and all instructions are essential to proper operation of the water heater and your safety.
 Since we cannot put everything on the first few pages, READ ENTIRE MANUAL BEFORE ATTEMPTING TO INSTALL OR OPERATE THE WATER HEATER.

 - The installation must conform with these instructions and local code authority having jurisdiction.
-In absence of local codes, installation must comply with current editions of CAN/CSA-B149.1, the Natural Gas and Propane Installation Code and CSA C22.1, Canadian Electrical Code.
-All documents are available from Canadian Standards Association, 8501 East Pleasant Valley Road, Cleveland, OH 44131. - 3.
+In absence of local codes, installation must comply with current editions of CSA-B149.1, the Natural Gas and Propane Installation Code, and CSA C22.1, Canadian Electrical Code.
+All documents are available from Canadian Standards Association, WWW.shop.csa.ca 1-800-463-6727. - 3.
 The water heater when installed must be grounded in accordance with the local codes, or in the absence of local codes: the Canadian Electrical Code (C22.1). - 4.
-If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - Carefully plan the place where you are going to put the water heater.
-Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires, see Figures 1 and 2.
+If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - 5.
+Carefully plan the place where you are going to put the water heater.
+Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires.
+See Figure 1 (page 7) and Figure 2 (page 8).

-Examine the location to ensure the water heater complies with the "Locating the New Water Heater" section in this manual.
+Examine the location to ensure the water heater complies with the Locating the Water Heater (page 10).